qichuan/Grazel/docs/bazel_configuration.md

 # Bazel Configuration

 Once Grazel's `migrateToBazel` generates Bazel scripts, `bazel` can be used to run the build.
-Additional configuration files are required for optimal builds and currently Grazel does not generated these (may change in the future).
+Additional configuration files are required for optimal builds and currently Grazel does not generate these (may change in the future).

 Recommended usage is via [bazelisk](https://github.com/bazelbuild/bazelisk) which is wrapper for `bazel` similar to `gradlew` for `gradle`.